I’m continuing my WWII Timeline series with a look at April – June 1940 in this post.

 British Prime Minister Neville Chamberlain resigned and Winston Churchill became British Prime Minister.

 The Nazis invaded France, with a Jewish population of 350,000, Belgium, with a Jewish population of 65,000, the Netherlands, with a Jewish population of 140,000, and Luxembourg, with a Jewish population of 3,500.
 Hitler feared that the Allies were planning to use the neutral nations as staging areas for attacks on Germany.
+With only light resistance, German troops quickly occupied Luxembourg.

 The first RAF (British Royal Air Force) bombing raids over Germany targeted communication centers.